redmod-team/profit/README.md

 black-box simulation codes or experiments and construction of reduced order response models over input parameter space.

-`profit` can be fed with a number of data points consisting of different input parameter combinations and the resulting output of the model under investigation.
+proFit can be fed with a number of data points consisting of different input parameter combinations and the resulting output of the model under investigation.
 It then fits a response "surface" through the point cloud.
 This probablistic response model allows to predict ("interpolate") the output